-Working Out the Cost of Your EC Aquisitions
+Working Out the Cost of Your Box 2 EC Acquisitions

-The first step in filling out Box 2 is to add up the costs of the goods you have purchased from your EC supplier along with any costs related to getting the goods to you such as packing, transport or insurance which they are responsible under their contract with you.
+The first step in filling out Box 2 EC Acquisitions is to add up the costs of the goods you have purchased from your EC supplier.

 You need to include all goods you bought based on the tax point which is the earlier of: